my-assignments-airtribe/news-api/README.md

 - **Background Updates**: Periodic updates simulate a real-time news aggregator, ensuring that users always have access to fresh and current news content.

+## Live Demo

+Connect to the live API at [https://news-api-uyyo.onrender.com](https://news-api-uyyo.onrender.com) use this as the base url in postman to test the api

 ## Getting Started

 Instructions for setting up your project locally.

-or

-Connect to the live API at [https://news-api-uyyo.onrender.com](https://news-api-uyyo.onrender.com) use this as the base url in postman to test the api

 ### Prerequisites
 Before you begin, ensure you have met the following requirements: